zenicko/mobile-tests-appium-9-21/README.md

 # I'm readme file and will tell about the project
 ___
-The project shows how to use an emulator of a mobile device or a real device for testing of a mobile app.
+The project shows how to use an emulator of a mobile device, a real device  or a remote browser for testing of a mobile app.

 ## Acknowledgements
 ___